yehia67/documentation/dev-essentials/0.1/concepts/bundles-and-transactions.md

 After you send a bundle to a [node](root://node-software/0.1/iri/introduction/overview.md), it validates the transactions and appends each one to its ledger.

 During [tip selection](root://node-software/0.1/iri/concepts/tip-selection.md), a node finds and [validates each transaction in your bundle](root://node-software/0.1/iri/concepts/transaction-validation.md#bundle-validator) by traversing its `trunkTransaction` field.

 When the node has validated all transactions up to the head, your bundle is considered valid.

 ![Example of a bundle of 4 transactions](../images/bundle.png)

 ## Example bundles

-### Withdraw from address with security level 1
+### Withdraw from an address with security level 1

 This bundle transfers 80 i to a recipient from an address with a security level of 1.